ruilisi/fortune-sheet/docs/guide/README.md

 # Get started

 ## Introduction
-FortuneSheet is an online spreadsheet component library that provides out-of-the-box features just like Excel.
+FortuneSheet is a drop-in javascript spreadsheet library that provides rich features like Excel and Google Sheets.

 This project is originated from [Luckysheet](https://github.com/mengshukeji/Luckysheet) and has inherited many code from it.
 Lots of efforts have done to translate the whole project to typescript (still in progress), and solved problems in project level.